blissland/blissflixx/README.md

 In addition BlissFlixx has support for ITV Player (https://www.itv.com/itvplayer/) which is not currently supported by youtube-dl.

+# PLUGINS

+To find out about what other plugins are available please check the [Plugins](http://forum.blissflixx.rocks/forumdisplay.php?fid=3) section of the forum.

 # CREDITS

 Blissflixx relies on the following projects to do all the heavy lifting: